-A snowblower may start with old gas in the system, however a no start is the more likely outcome.
+A snowblower may start with old gas in the system, however, a no start is a more likely outcome.
 Draining the gas and refueling often solves the problem, but a full carburetor cleaning may be needed also.
-Adding a fuel stabilizer at season’s end will prevent stale gas and carburetor gumming.
+Adding a fuel stabilizer at the season’s end will prevent stale gas and carburetor gumming.

-In this post you’ll learn how to diagnose stale gas, you’ll learn a mess free way to remove the old gas and you’ll learn how to prevent this happening again next season.
+In this post you’ll learn how to diagnose stale gas, you’ll learn a mess-free way to remove the old gas and you’ll learn how to prevent this from happening again next season.
 I’ll also cover cleaning the carburetor bowl.

 Diagnosing Snowblower Stale Gas

-Ok so now you know why the gas goes stale, now let’s confirm our suspicions.
-There are a couple of ways to check gas quality, by smell and look.
+Ok, so now you know why the gas goes stale, now let’s confirm our suspicions.
+There are a couple of ways to check the gas quality, by smell and look.

 Removing Old Gas From Snowblower

 There are two ways to remove old gas from a snowblower fuel system. engine.
-Drain it out or syphon it.
-In the workshop I use an oil and gas syphon to remove the gas from the gas tank.
-It’s fast, easy, mess free and safe.
-You can check out the syphon I use here on the “Snowblower maintenance tools” or check out the Amazon link below.Amazon Gas and Oil Siphon
+Drain it out or siphon it.
+In the workshop, I use an oil and gas siphon to remove the gas from the gas tank.
+It’s fast, easy, mess-free, and safe.
+You can check out the siphon I use here on the “Snowblower maintenance tools” or check out the Amazon link below.Amazon Gas and Oil Siphon

-The syphon won’t drain the system completely, the carburetor and fuel lines still hold stale gas.
-Removing the carburetor bowl drain, or removing the carburetor gas bowl altogether drains the remaining fuel.
+Removing the carburetor bowl drain, or removing the carburetor gas bowl altogether drains the remaining fuel. (see below)

-If your gas tank is pretty full, draining it off through the open gas bowl is possible but it’s messy and awkward.
-Instead remove the gas line from the carburetor and feed the pipe into a suitable container to drain the tank.
+Gas Line – If your gas tank is pretty full, draining it off through the open gas bowl is possible but it’s messy and awkward.
+Instead, remove the gas line from the carburetor and feed the pipe into a suitable container to drain the tank.